xesdoog/YimLLSX/README.md

 Technically uses TupoyeMenu Lua API but most bindings should be the same.

+> [!IMPORTANT]
+> This is a modified version tailored specifically for [SmallBase](https://github.com/xesdoog/SmallBase) / [SSV2](https://github.com/YimMenu-Lua/Samurais-Scripts).
+For vanilla YimMenu Lua API stubs, use the original YimLLS repository that this one is forked from.

 # How to use
 ## VSCode
 1. `git clone https://github.com/YimMenu-Lua/YimLLS.git`